 In Japan, we hold workshops and giving technical assessment tests to all service engineers.
 Our rule is that service engineers must be certified with a minimum level of skill before they can do repair work alone.

-We are striving to provide training and education that raises skill levels and produces service engineers who carry out precise, appropriate work on the job, thus providing customers with what they demand in terms of techniques and skills.
+We are striving to provide training and education that raises skill levels and produces service engineers who can carry out precise, appropriate work while ensuring their safety on the job, thus meeting customer demands in terms of technologies and skills.

-Overseas, we also introduced service engineer certification systems and educational programs among other efforts to promote systematic regional unification, launching programs in China in 2016 and in ASEAN and Oceania in 2017.
-Further, we have plans to introduce these programs in Europe in 2018.
+Overseas, we also introduced service engineer certification systems and educational programs among other efforts to promote systematic regional unification, launching programs in China in 2016 and in the ASEAN/ Oceania region in 2017.
+Further, we have also introduced these programs in Europe.

 We dispatch service experts from Japan to each country to conduct brazing instruction, diagnose failures and provide technical guidance on repairs for key personnel to improve service quality.
 We provide a foundation and support enabling key personnel to continue developing these efforts in their own country.

-After holding the first Service Olympics in 2016 at which 28 service engineers from overseas companies in 20 countries were selected to compete, in 2017 the first skills contests where participants competed on repair technology and customer support service quality were held in China, Asian countries and France.
+After holding the first Service Olympics in 2016 at which 28 service engineers from overseas companies in 20 countries were selected to compete, the skills contests where participants competed on repair technology and customer support service quality were held in China, Asian countries and European countries.
+This provides an environment for employees to work together in friendly rivalry.

 Going forward, we will provide an environment in which employees and engineers in each country and region are able to improve through competition.

-For service engineers in Japan, in the three-year-long "Service University" training program, just like in university, participants can choose the courses right for their job.
+For service engineers in Japan, in the four-year-long "Service University" training program, just like in university, participants can choose the courses right for their job.
 They also have regular tests to ensure they are retaining what they have learned.
+In fiscal 2019, there were 38 participants in their first year, 46 in their second year, 30 in their third year, and 24 in their fourth year.

 Also, at service bases across Japan, teams are created that compete against each other in the annual Service Awards tournament.
 There, teams are quantitatively judged and awarded for their level of service in areas such as speed, accuracy, and good manners.
 This makes for a fun and rewarding way for service bases to raise our ability to offer customer satisfaction.

 The training includes specialized courses geared to the particular desires of participants from the dealers and repair outlets.
-There are systematic step-up training to improve trainees' levels, solution training that helps dealers meet their diversifying needs, solution seminars aimed at improving customer satisfaction, and certification/preparatory classes.
-There are a total of 51 courses.
+There is systematic step-up training to improve trainees' levels, solution training that helps dealers meet their diversifying needs, solution seminars aimed at improving customer satisfaction, and certification/preparatory classes.
+There is a total of 56 courses.
+In fiscal 2019, we revised the content of the lecture "Air Conditioner for Beginners" targeting first time dealers.
+In addition, we increased practical learning time and expanded learning materials to efficiently improve the skills of engineers, such as visualization materials and online training.

 There are five environment-related solution training courses that deepen participants' understanding of the importance of environmental protection.
 Trainees in these courses receive eco-booklets, which contain general knowledge on global warming and ozone layer destruction, handling fluorocarbons, and steps to mitigating global warming.
 These issues are expanded on in the courses.

-In North America, we established an R&D Center and in fiscal 2018, we plan to open the Daikin Open Innovation Lab Silicon Valley.
+In North America, we established an R&D Center and in fiscal 2017, we opened the Daikin Open Innovation Lab Silicon Valley.
 In addition to creating product differentiation combining the technologies (inverters, multi-units, refrigerants, etc.) comprising Daikin's strengths to air conditioning products unique to North America, we are planning to promote new value utilizing advanced AI and IoT technologies in North America.

 Daikin aims to propose optimal solutions that make customer lifestyles more comfortable.

-To anticipate future customer desires amid increasingly diverse lifestyles, we believe it is essential that product designers and engineers deepen communications with customers to get a direct sense of their needs.
-At our Solutions Plaza facilities located in Tokyo, Osaka, Shanghai, New York and throughout the world, we consult with customers while they are browsing actual products and energy management systems.
+To anticipate future customer desires amid increasingly diverse lifestyles, we believe it is essential that products designers and engineers deepen communications with customers to get a direct sense of their needs.
+At our Solutions Plaza facilities located in Tokyo, Osaka, Shanghai, New York, Istanbul in Turkey, and throughout the world, we consult with customers while they are browsing actual products and energy management systems.

 Requests, complaints, and other information obtained by the Contact Centers is recorded in a database.
 Information regarding the opinions and requests that sales representatives obtain from customers is shared among the Quality Division and relevant departments, who investigate causes and establish countermeasures to improve products and after-sales services.